scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

   in the future.
 * At the moment, SemanticDB cannot represent expressions, which means that it cannot represent expression annotations as well.
-We do not have plans to add support for expressions in SemanticDB, so it is highly unlikely that expression annotations will be supported in the future.
+We do not plan to add support for expressions in SemanticDB, so it is highly unlikely that expression annotations will be supported in the future.

 <a name="scala-accessibility"></a>